Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Higher spin structures

+\begin{remark} It can be shown that $r$ must divide $2g-2$; this is a consequence, for instance, of the interpretation of $r$-spin structures as roots of the canonical bundle, where it follows from the multiplicativity of degree under tensor product.
+See also (S3.6) for a more topological perspective. \end{remark}

 An essential fact about $r$--spin structures is that they behave predictably on collections of curves bounding an embedded subsurface.
-This property is called {\em homological coherence}. \begin{lemma}[Homological coherence] Let $\phi$ be an $r$--spin structure on $\Sigma_g$, and let $S \subset \Sigma_g$ be a subsurface.
+This property is called {\em homological coherence}; it is essentially a recasting of the Poincar\'e-Hopf theorem on indices of vector fields. \begin{lemma}[Homological coherence (S3.8)] Let $\phi$ be an $r$--spin structure on $\Sigma_g$, and let $S \subset \Sigma_g$ be a subsurface.
 Suppose $\partial S = c_1 \cup \dots \cup c_k$ and all boundary components $c_i$ are oriented so that $S$ lies to the left.
 Then

 \end{lemma}